Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/settings/collisions.rst

    There are three different *Collision* panels, all found in the *Physics* tab.
    The first (by default), a tab beside the *Fields* panel, is the one needed here.
-The second panel, a tab in the *Soft Body* group, concern softbodies (and so has nothing to do with cloth).
+The second panel, a tab in the *Soft Body* group, concern soft bodies (and so has nothing to do with cloth).
    And we have already seen the last one, by default a tab beside the *Cloth* panel.